Hamza Abourazzouk

 Hamza Abourazzouk (born 16 June 1986) is a Moroccan footballer who plays as a forward.
 He played for Morocco in the 2014 FIFA World Cup qualification round, scoring against Ivory Coast in the first match.

 Biography

 Abourazzouk formed Wydad Casablanca and goes through the junior before being refused turned pro by the leader of Wydad Casablanca and from southern Morocco to the Youth of El Massira.

 Abourazzouk began his professional football career in 2007 with the club from the youth of El Massira that in the first division.
 He plays with it until 2009 or for two seasons.

-Abourazzouk won three major titles with the Maghreb Fez: CAF Cup, Throne Cup, and the CAF Super Cup in his three years there.
+Abourazzouk won three major titles with the Maghreb of Fez: CAF Cup, Throne Cup, and the CAF Super Cup in his three years there.

 In 2012, he joined Raja CA.

+He is currently a pundit at Korax90, after featuring as a pundit for the Moroccan Radio Station Radio Mars.